openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronROIFeatureExtractor_6.md

 **Versioned name**: *ExperimentalDetectronROIFeatureExtractor-6*

-**Category**: Object detection, Pool
+**Category**: Object detection

 **Short description**: *ExperimentalDetectronROIFeatureExtractor* is the [ROIAlign](ROIAlign_3.md) operation applied over a feature pyramid.

 **Detailed description**: *ExperimentalDetectronROIFeatureExtractor* maps input ROIs to the levels of the pyramid depending on the sizes of ROIs and parameters of the operation, and then extracts features via ROIAlign from corresponding pyramid levels.

 Operation applies the *ROIAlign* algorithm to the pyramid layers: